Crewed Yacht Charter FAQ’s

-Charter agreements can differ slightly depending upon the destination but normally a 50% deposit is required upon signing of the contract and the balance plus the APA (Advance Provisioning Allowance ) is due 6 weeks before charter.
+Charter agreements can differ slightly depending upon the destination.
+Still, usually a 50% deposit is required upon signing of the contract, and the balance plus the APA (Advance Provisioning Allowance ) is due six weeks before charter.
 The charter agreement will tell you the terms for a refund in case of cancellation.

 What is the APA?

 In addition to the yacht charter fee, you will also be asked to pay an APA (Advance Provisioning Allowance) of 25-30% of the charter fee.
 This is given to the yacht’s captain in cash prior to your yacht charter to allow him to buy fuel, provision the yacht with food and drink as per your demands, and cover any other expenses relating to the cost of your yacht charter (including fuel for a RIB or other tenders or jetskis; fuel for generators; consumable stores; berthing dues and other harbour charges away from the yacht’s own berth, including pilotage fees and charges for water and electricity taken from the shore; laundry, telephone, fax or telex via radio or Inmarsat).
 At the end of the charter, the captain will produce full accounts of all expenditures.
 You will either be refunded any money not used or asked to pay any additional costs not covered by the APA.